aemonge/aemonge/README.md

 Experimenting with the newest technology, polymer (web components), we created an ad-hoc framework (cells) and the personal tablet banking app.

-* Empowered a junior developer into architect in less than a year
+* Empowered a junior developer into architect in less than a year.

-* Handled a team of 5 multidisciplinary members
+* Handled a team of 5 multidisciplinary members.

-* Introduced a TDD methodology with its CD for the automatic creation of APK/IPA and web-zip artifacts.
+* Lead and developed the ATDD methodology with full CD/CI integration.

-* Did more than 20 public talks about the future of web components and their benefits.
+* More than 20 public talks about the future of web components.

 #### Developer
 > s|ngular / BBVA, Madrid, Spain

 Besides being responsible for my code, and it's to teach AngularJS, FlightJS and React to other the overall learning curve of the team.

-* Created the core architectural components for the using FlightJS
+* Created the core architectural components for the using FlightJS.

-* Couched team members to change the mindset form MVC/jQuery into a modular/component-based development.
+* Mentored to implement modules and components, instead of jQuery.

 * Helped in the construction of the CD/CI with GULP and git-flow.

-* Created a AngularJS component that hosted a ReactJS module (micro-front).
+* Micro-front, an AngularJS component hosting a ReactJS module.

 ### Front-end Developer
 > Adesis (GFT), Madrid, Spain